acronis/ui-component-library/packages/documentation/theming/tokens.md

 ## CSS Variables Theme

 You can use predefined themes with css variables or create your own theme.
-All css variables can be redefined:
+All css variables can be redefined.

+Here are the main sets of tokens:

-- base (global) tokens that comes from Figma design system (color-palettes, brand colors, typography, etc.);
+- `base` (global), tokens that comes from Figma design system (fonts, typography, dimensions, etc.), used in _theme_ tokens;
+- `theme`, tokens from Figma design system that are used to define color schemes, color definitions mostly;
-- top level tokens that create abstract layer for core of Acronis UI Component Library components;
+- `component`, top level tokens that create abstract layer for core of Acronis UI Component Library components;
-- component tokens that are used in Acronis UI Component Library components;
-- theme tokens, specific for each theme that used in default and dark color schemes.
+- `palette`, tokens that organize and form the basis of the color system of the library;
+- `internal component tokens`, specific component tokens, basis of extension points, must be used in final components css styles.

 ## List of token types

 ### Colors

-- palette
     - base
     - neutral
     - base-100
     - base-200
     - base-300
     - semantic
       - primary
         - focus
         - hover
         - content
       - secondary
       - tertiary
       - accent
     - status
       - danger
+      - critical
       - warning
       - success
       - info
-        - info-content
       - disabled
-    - error
-- base
     - background
     - text
     - border
     - shadow

 ### Typography

     - font-size
-  - base
     - font-weight
-    - thin
-    - extra-light
-    - light
-    - regular
-    - medium
-    - semi-bold
-    - bold
-    - extra-bold
-    - black
     - font-stretch
-    - default
-    - italic
-    - condensed
-    - compressed
     - line-height
     - letter-spacing
     - font-family
-    - sans
-    - serif
-    - mono
     - text-transform
-    - button-text-case
     - text-decoration
     - paragraph-spacing
     - heading-spacing
     - caption-spacing
     - paragraph-indent

 ### Spacing

     - padding
     - margin
     - width